dio-silvestre/ComunicaDev-Flask-Restful/README.md

 # Welcome to Comunica Dev API

-The Comunica Dev API is a aplications based on SQL and Flask, to manage the Comunica Dev application.
+The Comunica Dev API is an application based on SQL and Flask, to manage the Comunica Dev application.

-To use follow the instructions below.
+To use, follow the instructions below.

 The entire application is contained within the `app` folder.

-`requirements.txt` is a colletction with all frameworks needed to run te aplication.
+`requirements.txt` is a collection with all frameworks needed to run te application.

-The `migrations` folder heave the database configs.
+The `migrations` folder have the database configs.

-IMPORTANT: Don't forget populate your `.env` file according the `.env.example` file.
+IMPORTANT: Don't forget to populate your `.env` file according to the `.env.example` file.

     [ BASE URL: https://comunica-dev-api.herokuapp.com/api ]